madbailey/scram/README.md

-# OpenTUI File Navigator
+# scram

-A terminal-based file navigator built using OpenTUI, providing an intuitive two-pane interface for file exploration and preview.
+A fast, lighthearted terminal file navigator providing an intuitive two-pane interface for file exploration and preview.

 ## Features